Adnuntius/documentation/adnuntius-advertising/admin-ui/advertising/library-creative.md

 ---
 description: >-
-  Library creatives enable you to edit creatives across multiple line items centrally.
+  Library creatives enable you to edit creatives across multiple line items from one central location.
 ---

 # Library Creatives